colinaut/alpinejs-plugin-simple-validate/README.md

 * 1.7.3: fix for x-validate mods on multiple forms on the same page; date defaults to yyyy-mm-dd format; and code clean up.
 * 1.7.6: fix where it breaks when fields are missing name or id attributes.
 Now it skips these.
 * 1.7.12: normal form reset replaces formData with new empty values
+* 1.7.14: x-validate adds `novalidate` on form tag to the browser's validation doesn't interfere with the plugin's validation

 ## Simple Usage